Vinyl sales are at their highest level since 1991: 3.2 million vinyl albums were sold in 2016, which is a rise of 53% over 2015.

 MORE: 12 of the best vinyl test records

 When it comes to sound quality, it’s not really the format that matters.
 The key is how the music is handled before it is reproduced for mass consumption.
 A poorly handled record will sound poor no matter how you listen to it.

-For an insider's opinion, we paid a visit to Abbey Road Studios and spoke to Sean Magee, a mastering engineer whose work includes albums by The Beatles, Pink Floyd and The Sex Pistols.
+For some horse's-mouth information, we pay a visit to Abbey Road Studios and speak to Sean Magee, a mastering engineer whose work includes albums by The Beatles, Pink Floyd and The Sex Pistols.

 Mastering, for the uninitiated, is the final stage of the creative process.
 It is up to a mastering engineer to make sure the recording is in top shape before it goes off to the factory.
-It is he who decides what you hear when you get back from the record store – and whether it's what the artist intended.
+It is the mastering engineer who decides what you hear when you get back from the record store – and whether it's close to what the artist intended.

 Discussion with the artist

 “The first thing you do is discuss how the client [or artist] feels about their mixes, and whether there are any problems - too much bass or too much high frequency, for example.
 And then we listen and address the problems, and then transfer the audio to the end medium.”